What is CLIC?

-We are all CLIC, so CLIC and its activities operate out of numerous sites and organisations across Cumbria and the Morecambe Bay area.
+We are all CLIC, so CLIC and its activities operate out of numerous sites and organisations across Cumbria.

-There are currently 2 dedicated learning bases: one in Carlisle (Wavell Drive, Rosehill) and one in Kendal (Enterprise House) which are available for everyone to use.
-There are also plans for a further learning base in Lancaster.
+There is currently a dedicated learning base in Carlisle (Wavell Drive, Rosehill) which is available for everyone to use.

 What support does CLIC offer?

 Examples of the types of support provided by CLIC are provided in our biannual reports: